-Item 8 of the profit and loss account, equal to around €76,967 (€176,558 in 2017), includes the costs of auditing the NRF's accounts at 31 December 2017 (€42,700) pursuant to Article 8 of Measure No. 1226609/2015 establishing the NRF and legal fees associated with the actions for liability vis-à-vis former executives of banks put into resolution (€34,267).
+pursuant to Article 8 of Measure No. 1226609/2015 establishing the NRF and the professional fees associated with the liability and damage actions vis-à-vis former executives of banks put into resolution.24

-The operating expenses of the Resolution and Crisis Management Unit, which oversees the NRF and the indirect costs of carrying out resolution activities, were borne by the Bank of Italy and therefore did not have an impact on the NRF's profit and loss account.
+The operating expenses of the Resolution and Crisis Management Unit, which oversees the NRF and the indirect costs of carrying out resolution activities, are borne by the Bank of Italy and therefore do not have an impact on the NRF's profit and loss account.
 The Board of Auditors does not receive any specific emoluments for its work regarding the NRF.

-There is no tax expense for 2018 as the taxable amount upon which direct taxes (the corporate income tax - IRES - and the regional tax on productive activities - IRAP) are based is negative.
+There is no tax expense for 2019 as the taxable amount upon which direct taxes (the corporate income tax - IRES - and the regional tax on productive activities - IRAP) are based is negative.

-There are no deferred tax assets because it is not reasonably certain that the tax losses will be recovered in the future.
+There are no deferred tax assets because it is not reasonably certain that the tax losses relating to IRES will be recovered in the future.

-[11] Net result of realized gains/losses, write-downs and transfers to/from risk provisions
+[11] Net result of realized gains/losses, write-downs and transfers to/from the provision for risks.